 Getting a physical feel for the geography of the Buddha’s meanderings was a huge bonus of this pilgrimage.
 Most of the suttas locate precisely where a discourse of the Buddha took place: the region, the forest, the park.
 Tradition has it that the suttas were memorized by the Buddha’s assistant, Ānanda.
 When the Sangha met soon after the Buddha’s Parinibbāna, Ānanda identified the location of each teaching to verify them in the memory of others, and to anchor each discourse in time and space.

-Would we be sight-seeing or sight-being?
+Would we be sight-seeing or site-being?

 Delhi